sudhamshapp/DevOps/Kubernetes/kubernetes.md

 How to encrypt etcd for secrets

-RBAC(Role Based access control) - directly related to security users(iam-user and groups(IAM-OAUTH-PROVIDER))/service(basiscally a pod) accounts, roles/cluster-roles, role-binding/cluster-role-binding
+RBAC(Role Based access control) - directly related to security users(iam-user and groups(IAM-OAUTH-PROVIDER))/service accounts(basiscally a pod), roles/cluster-roles, role-binding/cluster-role-binding
 kubernetes not going manage the users, it offloads to identity providers person gets access to the kubernetes cluster without creating a user(if I download a example app, then it automatically asks login with googl/linkedin)